PhotonEntangled/LoadUp/PLANNING.md

 ## 📈 Next Steps for Integration

-Based on the current architecture and issues, the recommended approach for integrating the Directions API is:

-1. Fix the duplicate map issue first
+1. ~~Fix the duplicate map issue first~~ *(Resolved)*
-2. Ensure marker creation works consistently
+2. ~~Ensure marker creation works consistently~~ *(Resolved for base vehicle, DirectionsLayer markers also working)*
-3. Create a separate `MapDirectionsLayer` component following the pattern of `MapMarkerLayer`
+3. ~~Create a separate `MapDirectionsLayer` component~~ *(Implemented and working)*
-4. Have the directions layer subscribe to the same map instance via MapManager
+4. ~~Have the directions layer subscribe to the same map instance via MapManager~~ *(Working)*
+5. **Fix route accuracy:** Update `MapDirectionsService.ts` to request `overview: 'full'` for better road following. *(Implemented)*
+6. **Investigate UI Update:** The "Active Vehicles" list doesn't update when a simulated shipment vehicle is added.
+7. **Investigate Vehicle Movement:** Check if animation logic exists and why the vehicle isn't moving along the route.
+8. **Prepare Pull Request:** Stage, commit, and push current progress.

 This approach maintains separation of concerns while leveraging the existing architecture.

+## 🧩 Recently Added/Modified Key Files

+- `src/components/map/MapDirectionsLayer.tsx`: Renders the route line and start/end markers for a specific vehicle.
+Receives `routeData` and interacts with `MapDirectionsService`.
+Uses styles from `MapDirectionsLayer.module.css`.
+- `src/components/map/MapDirectionsLayer.module.css`: Contains CSS styles specifically for the start and end markers used by `MapDirectionsLayer.tsx`.
+- `src/services/maps/MapDirectionsService.ts`: Handles fetching route data from Mapbox Directions API.
+Updated to request `overview: 'full'` for better route geometry accuracy.